manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/StructuralDesign/Structural.md

 ```

 **Summary**
-- Virtual Proxy: Delays object creation and initialization.
+- **Virtual Proxy**: Delays object creation and initialization.
-- Remote Proxy: Interfaces with objects in different address spaces.
+- **Remote Proxy**: Interfaces with objects in different address spaces.
-- Protection Proxy: Manages access permissions to an object.
+- **Protection Proxy**: Manages access permissions to an object.
-- Caching Proxy: Stores results of expensive operations for reuse.
+- **Caching Proxy**: Stores results of expensive operations for reuse.
-- Smart Proxy: Adds extra functionality when accessing an object.
+- **Smart Proxy**: Adds extra functionality when accessing an object.

 ---